HamzaHassanain/HAllocator/DOCUMENTAION.md

 <h2 id="license">License</h2>

-HAllocator is licensed under the AGPL-3.0 License.
-See [LICENSE](LICENSE) for details.
+HAllocator is licensed under the MIT License with Non-Commercial Clause.
+You are free to use, modify, and distribute this software for non-commercial purposes.
+Commercial use requires explicit written permission from the copyright holder.
+See [LICENSE](LICENSE) for full details.

 ---